susukichan/Gif-Search-Engine/README.md

 ![Alt text](img/giphy.gif?raw=true)

 This is single-page Gif Search Engine powered by GIPHY API.
+It embraces the 90's website aestheitcs: gif heavy, flashy background, over saturated colors and the internet meme Nyan Cat.
 When a user lands on the page, they should be able to see the trending Gif images from GIPHY.
 They can also search for the gifs they want.
 In this project, I used little bit of Bootstrap and flexbox for the layout, vanilla Javascript for fetching the API and interaction.

 ## 💡 How to use